The Story of The Yellow Truck

 3 years later, the lumber mill owner happened to be in Port Elgin for Pumpkinfest, where Roger was showing the truck.
 He recognized it immediately and told Roger that he was very happy to see it restored to it's original form and that his dad would have been so proud to see it like that.

 Fast-forward a few years to the kitchen reno, when Joe sees the truck in Roger's garage.
 Peter & Jeff Gauthier had been wanting a truck for the store, so they came to check it out, agreed it was a great truck and ended up purchasing it.
-They then had it painted the Home Hardware yellow & black and had the original 1950's Home Hardware logo reproduced as a decal for the doors.
+They then had it painted the Home Hardware yellow & black and had the original 1960's-era Home Hardware logo reproduced as a decal for the doors.
 Joe also made the wooden side rails with the store name engraved on them, and that's how it appears today.

 We like to think of it as having come full circle, from a lumber mill to a lumber store.